 Our vision is a community free of poverty and injustice.

 In 1939, the Bloomington Council of Church Women, now called Church Women United (CWU), appointed a committee to investigate the community’s greatest needs.
 The committee developed a plan to bring together religious organizations to provide childcare services for the low-income families living on the northwest side of Bloomington, then called “Pigeon Hill.”
 The Bloomington Day Nursery opened in the fall of 1940.

 Services eventually expanded to include after-school care for older children, with programs ranging from knitting clubs to reading groups.
 The Bloomington Day Nursery changed its name to the Christian Center to better reflect its growing scope of services.
 In 1951, a new building was built on West 14th Street.
-Today, this building houses MCUM’s Emergency Services Program and administrative offices.
+Today, this building houses MCUM’s Self-Sufficiency Center and administrative offices.
 Over time, services expanded to include the Christian Center Federal Credit Union, tutoring programs, a rummage room, music lessons, and many more offerings.